 Plant family: Lauraceae

-Production: Steam distilled from wood of the tree.
+Production: Steam distilled from the wood of the tree.
+(Sometimes leaves are also distilled and some sources might call the oil ho leaf.)

-Confusion arises because the Cinnamomum camphora tree has three chemotypes that produce different essential oils:
+Confusion arises because the Cinnamomum camphora tree has three chemotypes that yield different essential oils:

 • Ho-sho (Cinnamomum camphora ct linalool) produces ho wood oil